 - To maintain the necessary claw motion used in hunting and climbing, as well as a way to stretch their body.

-- A means of communication between cats, leaving both scent and visible markers that this is their territory.
+- A means of communication between cats, leaving both scent and visible markers to demonstrate that this is their territory.

 - To keep their nails well-groomed, remove the old nail sheaths, and expose the new nail growth inside.

-So, instead of trying to get your cat to stop scratching, redirect her to a scratching post or cat tree that is acceptable to you – and your cat!
+So, instead of trying to get your cat to stop scratching, train her to use a scratching post or cat tree that is acceptable to you – and your cat!

 Other Important Tips to Keep in Mind

-- Regular nail trimming – By regularly trimming your cat’s nails, you can prevent injury and damage to household items.
-Visit our nail trimming page for tips and a video.
+By regularly trimming your cat’s nails, you can prevent injury and damage to household items.
+Visit our nail trimming page for tips.

-- Appropriate environmental enrichment – Make sure you provide your cat with an enriching environment so she has appropriate objects to scratch and play with in your home.
-Destructive scratching can occur if you cat’s needs have not been fully met.
+Make sure you provide your cat with an enriching environment so she has appropriate objects to scratch and play with in your home.
+Destructive scratching can occur if your cat’s needs have not been fully met.

-- Temporary synthetic nail caps – these can be glued over your cat’s nails and usually need to be reapplied every 4-6 weeks therefore they may be a less desirable alternative to the other methods listed here.
+These can be glued over your cat’s nails and usually need to be reapplied every 4-6 weeks, therefore they may be a less desirable alternative to the other methods listed here.

-- Rewards and positive reinforcement – Remember that your cat learns best through positive reinforcement.
-As you are redirecting your cat to use her new scratching post or pad, try and make sure you give your cat a reward immediately (within 3 seconds) to really reinforce the positive behavior.
+Remember that your cat learns best through positive reinforcement.
+As you are redirecting your cat to use her new scratching post or pad, make sure you give your cat a reward immediately (within 3 seconds) to reinforce the positive behavior.
 It is important to remember that you need to find a reward that your cat likes.
-Examples include: treats, catnip, interactive play, and petting or grooming.
+Examples include treats, catnip, interactive play, and petting or grooming.